Swordy Quest Accessibility Report

 Along with the generally approachable game-play, Swordy Quest has provided excellent accessibility for blind and visually impaired players.
 As outlined by Aaron Spelker "the map is well labelled and offers an auto travel mechanic which makes it easier for blind and V.I. gamers.
 I also suggest turning on the Vertical Navigation on the Rotary Wheel to make it more efficient to travel in the four primary directions around the map."

 Although the game is low pressure and reaction time not generally critical, you do need timed reactions for hunting, fishing, and fighting.

-We haven’t documented any accessibility features for Difficulty in Swordy Quest which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Swordy Quest which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Swordy Quest, and offer accessibility features for Difficulty:

 We've documented 3 accessibility features for Getting Started in Swordy Quest which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.